The Last Queen (film): Genesis

-The idea for the film originated in Damien Ounouri's mind after reading a book about the history of Algeria, which notably spoke about Queen Zaphira.
-Adila Bendimerad mentioned it to him in 2014.
-Discovering that throughout the centuries, her story, her legend, and even her existence were alternately challenged and supported, the director wanted to delve into this "knot" as a way to bring up the question of the erasure of women in history.
-For Adila Bendimerad, the subject was even more significant as the figure of Zaphira is not what one would call a consensual figure, as she is sometimes questioned, but that is what makes her more human.
+Damien Ounouri came up with the idea for the film after reading a book about the history of Algeria, which mentioned Queen Zaphira.
+Adila Bendimerad mentioned the book to him in 2014.
+Upon discovering that her story, her legend and even her existence had been both challenged and supported throughout the centuries, the director wanted to explore this 'knot' as a means of raising the issue of women's erasure from history.
+For Adila Bendimerad, the subject was even more significant, as Zaphira is not a universally popular figure.
+She is sometimes questioned, but that is what makes her more human.